 Publications and Citations

-A semi-regularly updated list of my publications and citations.
+A semi-regularly updated list of publications and citations.

 Women’s Prison Locations